Skip to Content

 Hard water also reduces your soap and other cleaners’ ability to properly foam up.
 So you may notice that your soap or shower gel doesn’t suds up as much, your dish soap doesn’t seem as foamy, or your laundry may come out looking dingy (and feeling coarse/rough from the minerals left behind).

+Moreover, hard water dries out skin and hair, and everyone knows how miserable an issue that can be.
 Using a water softener can also improve the taste of your water, and keep mineral deposits in showerheads and faucets, and rust stains in your sinks and toilet bowl, at bay.

 How Long Do RV Water Softeners Last?